yzslab/gaussian-splatting-lightning/README.md

   ```
   <video src="https://github.com/yzslab/gaussian-splatting-lightning/assets/564361/0b98a8ed-77d7-436d-b9f8-c5b51af5ba52"></video>

 ### 2.11.
-Reconstruct a large scale scene with the partitioning strategy likes <a href="https://vastgaussian.github.io/">VastGaussian</a>
+Reconstruct a large scale scene with the partitioning strategy like <a href="https://vastgaussian.github.io/">VastGaussian</a>
 There is no single script to finish the whole pipeline.
 Please refer to below contents about how to reconstruct a large scale scene.
 * Partitioning
   * MatrixCity: <a href="https://github.com/yzslab/gaussian-splatting-lightning/blob/main/notebooks/matrix_city_aerial_split.ipynb">notebooks/matrix_city_aerial_split.ipynb</a>